 If you’re wondering how to apply for PayPal credit, you can simply visit the company online.
 Fair warning: You must be a PayPal customer in order to get started, as the site will ask for a username and password.
 According to the company’s FAQ section, “When you apply, you’ll be asked if you’d like to set your new PayPal Extras Mastercard, PayPal Platinum Mastercard or PayPal Smart Connect account as your preferred payment method for your PayPal account.”
 (PayPal Smart Connect is a line of credit offered by the payment service.)

 If PayPal’s high interest rates aren’t quite what you’d like, there are many rewards card alternatives.
-Here are two of our picks.
+Here are some of our picks.

 Card Details +

-At publishing time, the Discover it and Chase Freedom credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
+At publishing time, the cards mentioned above may be offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, these relationships do not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.